Queen guitarist Brian May is now a knight - KTVZ

 May famously performed a rendition of “God Save the Queen” from the roof of Buckingham Palace at Queen Elizabeth II’s Golden Jubilee in 2002.

-Twenty years later, he also performed with Queen for the monarch’s platinum Jubilee Concert in September.
+Twenty years later, he also performed with Queen for the monarch’s Platinum Jubilee Concert.

 The-CNN-Wire